Boredom at Work

 • Tripod, bag, and accessories

-However, the original Nikon Z50 (non-II version) can be found used for $450-550, making it price-competitive with the R100 new.
-If you’re considering used options, this changes the equation.
+However, the original Nikon Z50 (discontinued predecessor) can be found used for ~$450-550, making it price-competitive with the R100 new.
+If you’re considering used options, this changes the equation significantly.

 Verdict: Canon R100 for budget-conscious buyers.
-Consider used Z50 for similar money with more features.
+Consider a used original Z50 for similar money with more features.

 Image Quality: Nikon Has the Edge